Salishan languages

-The Salishan languages (/ˈseɪlɪʃ@n/ SAY-lish-ən), also known as the Salish languages (/ˈseɪlɪʃ/ SAY-lish), are a family of languages found in the Pacific Northwest in North America, namely the Canadian province of British Columbia and the American states of Washington, Oregon, Idaho, and Montana.
+The Salishan languages (/ˈseɪlɪʃ@n/ SAY-lish-ən), also known as the Salish languages (/ˈseɪlɪʃ/ SAY-lish), are a family of languages spoken in the Pacific Northwest of North America, including the Canadian province of British Columbia and the U.S. states of Washington, Oregon, Idaho, and Montana.
 They are characterised by agglutinativity and syllabic consonants.
-For instance the Nuxalk word (/sal/), meaning 'he had had [in his possession] a bunchberry plant', has twelve obstruent consonants in a row with no phonetic or phonemic vowels.
+For instance, the Nuxalk word clhp’xwlhtlhplhhskwts’ (/blc/), meaning 'then she/he had had [in her/his possession] a bunchberry plant', has twelve obstruent consonants in a row with no phonetic or phonemic vowels.

 The Salishan languages are a geographically contiguous block, with the exception of the Nuxalk (Bella Coola), in the Central Coast of British Columbia, and the extinct Tillamook language, to the south on the central coast of Oregon.

 The terms Salish and Salishan are used interchangeably by linguists and anthropologists.
-The name Salish or Selisch is the endonym of the Flathead Nation.
+The name Salish or Selisch is the endonym of the Bitterroot Salish.
 Linguists later applied the name Salish to related languages in the Pacific Northwest.
 Many of the peoples do not have self-designations (autonyms) in their languages; they frequently have specific names for local dialects, as the local group was more important culturally than larger tribal relations.

 All Salishan languages are considered critically endangered, some extremely so with only three or four speakers left.
 Those languages considered extinct are often referred to as "dormant languages", in that no speakers exist currently, but still serve as a symbol of ethnic identity to an ethnic group.
 In the early 21st century, few Salish languages have more than 2,000 speakers.
 Fluent daily speakers of almost all Salishan languages are generally over sixty years of age; many languages have only speakers over eighty.

 Salishan languages are most commonly written using the Americanist phonetic notation to account for the various vowels and consonants that do not exist in most modern alphabets.
 Many groups have evolved their own distinctive uses of the Latin alphabet, however, such as the Saanich.